robocorp/robocorp/workspace/src/robocorp/workspace/docs/ProcessRunApi.md

 # configuration.api_key_prefix['API Key with permissions'] = 'Bearer'

 # Enter a context with an instance of the API client
-with workspace.ApiClient(configuration) as api_client:
+with robocorp.workspace.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = workspace.ProcessRunApi(api_client)
+    api_instance = robocorp.workspace.ProcessRunApi(api_client)
     workspace_id = 'workspace_id_example' # str | Workspace ID
     process_id = 'process_id_example' # str | Process ID
     token = 'token_example' # str | Authorization token
-    any_valid_json = workspace.AnyValidJson() # AnyValidJson | Any valid JSON payload.
+    any_valid_json = robocorp.workspace.AnyValidJson() # AnyValidJson | Any valid JSON payload.
 The full request body is passed as a work item to the process run input. with_handshake = 'with_handshake_example' # str | Handshake type (optional)

     try: